neondatabase/website/content/docs/reference/technical-preview-free-tier.md

 Neon storage consumes extra space in order to support Point in Time Reset (PITR) and the ability to reset a branch to a historical state.
 Historical data is stored in log-based format.

-Neon limits the amount of modification history that is stored in the Technical Preview Free Tier, as described above.
+Neon limits the amount of modification history that is stored in the Technical Preview Free Tier.